animatlabs/animatlabs.github.io/_drafts/2026-05-04-kafka-signalr-realtime.md

 });
 ```

+Two things worth calling out.

-`DisableBuffering` is critical.
-Without it, Kestrel buffers the response and the browser sees nothing until the buffer fills up.
+`DisableBuffering` is non-negotiable.
+Without it, Kestrel buffers the response and the browser sees nothing until the buffer fills.

+The `: connected` comment and immediate flush sends the HTTP response headers back to the client right away.
+Without this, `EventSource` (and curl) hang until the first Kafka message arrives.
+SSE comments (lines starting with `:`) are ignored by the browser but they force the response to start streaming.

-One caveat: the `Channel<string>` is a single-reader by default.
-If two browser tabs open the SSE endpoint, only one gets events.
-For multiple SSE clients, you would need a broadcast pattern (a list of channels, or a `Subject` from System.Reactive).
+The `Channel<string>` has one reader.
+Two browser tabs hitting `/sse/events` means one gets events, the other starves.
+For multi-client use, you'd need a broadcast pattern or switch to SignalR groups.

 For this demo, the single channel is enough.
-In production, I would lean towards SignalR for multi-client scenarios.

 ## Wiring It Up